 There are three requirements to become an AYSO Referee

-- Complete the volunteer application on eayso.org each year
+- Complete the volunteer application on www.eayso.org each year

-- Complete the Safe Haven certification on aysotraining.org
+- Complete the Safe Haven certification on www.aysotraining.org

 - Complete one of the Referee courses, beginning with the basic Referee certification

 Referee courses are offered periodically in our Area.
-Courses are usually listed in the eAYSO.org (see “course sign-up” in my eAYSO).
+Courses are listed on the www.eAYSO.org (see “course sign-up” in my eAYSO).

 Referees are required to submit a Referee Misconduct Report for any send-offs of players, team officials or spectators that occur in Region 92 play to the Region Referee Administrator, firstname.lastname@example.org within 48 hours